Aabhaas9413/FindMe/SearchServer/README.md

 ## Acceptance Criteria

-- Given a search term of “James,” when I enter the search term into the search input and click the ‘Search’ button, then the search results should include the records for “James Kubu” and “James Pfieffer.”
+- Given a search term of ï¿½James,ï¿½ when I enter the search term into the search input and click the ï¿½Searchï¿½ button, then the search results should include the records for ï¿½James Kubuï¿½ and ï¿½James Pfieffer.ï¿½

-- Given a search term of “jam,” when I enter the search term into the search input and click the ‘Search’ button, then the search results should include the records for “James Kubu,” “James Pfieffer,” and “Chalmers Longfut.”
+- Given a search term of ï¿½jam,ï¿½ when I enter the search term into the search input and click the ï¿½Searchï¿½ button, then the search results should include the records for ï¿½James Kubu,ï¿½ ï¿½James Pfieffer,ï¿½ and ï¿½Chalmers Longfut.ï¿½

-- Given a search term of “Katey Soltan,” when I enter the search term into the search input and click the ‘Search’ button, then the search results should include only the record for “Katey Soltan.”
+- Given a search term of ï¿½Katey Soltan,ï¿½ when I enter the search term into the search input and click the ï¿½Searchï¿½ button, then the search results should include only the record for ï¿½Katey Soltan.ï¿½

-- Given a search term of “Jasmine Duncan,” when I enter the search term into the search input and click the ‘Search’ button, then no results should be returned.
+- Given a search term of ï¿½Jasmine Duncan,ï¿½ when I enter the search term into the search input and click the ï¿½Searchï¿½ button, then no results should be returned.

-- Given an empty search term, when I click the ‘Search’ button, I should be notified that I did not provide a search input, and no results should be returned.
+- Given an empty search term, when I click the ï¿½Searchï¿½ button, I should be notified that I did not provide a search input, and no results should be returned.

 ## Prerequisites